Philosophy Paper FAQ

 To illustrate, suppose the paper is due on a Friday at noon, but you don't turn it in until the following Monday at 9:00 p.m. and you don't have a legitimate, documented excuse for its being late.
 Suppose the paper you turn in would have received a B if it were on time.
 Because the paper was four days late -- i.e., it went into the fourth 24-hour period since the due date and time -- it would now receive a C–.

-You can and should submit late papers by email, so as to get them in sooner, thereby losing fewer points.
+Even if you were required to submit your paper in class in hardcopy, you can and should submit late papers by email, so as to get them in sooner, thereby losing fewer points.
 Attach your paper to the email; don't paste it into the body.
 Attach it in .docx or .pdf format.
 Ask us to respond to your email to confirm for you that we received it and that the attachment came through.
 If we never receive the email, your paper won't count as having been turned in at the time you sent it.
 If you forget to attach the paper, your paper won't count as having been turned in at the time you sent the email.

 - What are your top five "pet peeves" in student papers?